 Mumps - Inflammation of the parotid glands causing discomfort and swelling around the ears and jaw.

-Myasthenia Gravis - A muscular disease causing the dog to collapse through weakness in the limbs.
+Myasthenia Gravis - A muscular disease causing the dog to collapse through a weakness in the limbs.

 Mycosis - A fungal disease.